 The climate leadership begins a concerted drive to hose down conspiracist ideation by removing all appearance of secrecy about its ambitions to re-engineer the world.

 Ottmar Edenhofer, co-chair of the IPCC’s Working Group III, explains in precise German that, “we are in fact redistributing the world’s wealth by climate policy… one must free oneself of the delusion that climate policy is [about] environmental policy.”
 It’s a message repeated ad nauseam by public figures from Tim Flannery and Christina Figueres to Pentti Linkola, Gina McCarthy and Jacques Chirac.
-But it seems that no matter how openly the agenda is spelled out, how often and in how many languages, skeptics will continue to portray it as some kind of clandestine plot.
+But it seems that no matter how openly the agenda is spelled out, how often or in how many different languages, skeptics will continue to portray it as some sort of clandestine plot.

 Their resounding conclusion is that “quotes from” the emails “have been [cherry-]picked [out of context] by” skeptics “of [climate] change,” who “are… wrong” (source: SkepticalScience).
 Most importantly, the science is “…not.
-Corrupt…” in the verdict of wind-farm multimillionaire Lord Ron Oxburgh.
+Corrupt…,” in the verdict of wind-farm multimillionaire Lord Ron Oxburgh.

 *Independent of each other, not of the university under investigation.